shannenlolol/SG_Routing_UI_SL/docs/User Stories.md

 * The system shall render the returned route as a visible polyline overlay on the Leaflet map.
 * The user shall be able to pan and zoom using standard map interactions and zoom controls.
-* If no route is loaded, the map shall show only the basemap (and any enabled overlays such as road types/blockages).
+* If no route is loaded, the map shall show only the basemap and display an error message.

 ---